MoutonLina/CV/README.md

 node -v
 ```

-2. If you do not have installed Node.js in your machine then go to [this link](https://nodejs.org/en/download/) in order to install node.
+2. If you do not have installed Node.js in your machine then (ubuntu) :
+- curl -sL https://deb.nodesource.com/setup_12.x | sudo -E bash -
+- sudo apt-get install -y nodejs

 3. It is required to have Python 2.7 or higher and :
 - sudo apt install python-pip